 This is the First Noble Truth, and according to Buddha, dukkha comes in various forms.
 The first three sights that Buddha saw on his way, which were significant signs of suffering include death, old age, and sickness.

 However, Buddha believed that life is not ideal and is dynamic.
 Often, we do not get what we expect because life fails to live up to our expectations.
-Human beings are greedy who have desires and cravings.
+Human beings are greedy and have desires and cravings.
 These desires are meant to offer us pleasure, but none of these pleasures lasts for a long time, and even if they do, they tend to get monotonous after a time period.

 Dukkha, however, is neither seen as an optimistic approach nor as a pessimistic one.
 The other noble truths further contain solutions about the sufferings and how to deal with them.